eBay/nice-modal-react/README.md

 // you can use the string id to show/hide the modal anywhere NiceModal.show('my-modal', { someProp: 'hello' }).then(() => {
-  // do something if the task in the modal finished.
+  // do something when the task in the modal finishes.
 });
 //...